Ipswich Bay Advisors and Naples Bay Wealth Management Home

 2. Every day between now and the end of the next decade, another 10,000 baby boomers are expected to turn 65.
 That’s roughly one person every eight seconds.2

-3. The 65-and-older population is one of the fastest growing demographics in the United States.
-In 2019, there were 54.1 million Americans aged 65 and older.
-That number is expected to increase to 80.8 million by 2040.3
+3. The 65-and-older population is one of the fastest-growing demographics in the United States.
+In 2022, there were 58 million Americans aged 65 and older.
+That number is expected to increase to 82 million by 2050.3

 4. Ernest Ackerman was the first person to receive a Social Security benefit.
 In March 1937, the Cleveland streetcar motorman received a one-time, lump-sum payment of 17¢.
 Ackerman worked one day under Social Security.
 He earned $5 for the day and paid a nickel in payroll taxes.
 His lump-sum payout was equal to 3.5% of his wages.4

-5. Seventy-seven percent of retirees say they are confident about having enough money to live comfortably throughout their retirement years.5
+5. Seventy-eight percent of retirees say they are confident about having enough money to live comfortably throughout their retirement years.5

-6. The monthly median cost of an assisted living facility is $4,500, and seven out of ten people will require extended care in their lifetime.2
+6. The monthly median cost of an assisted living facility is around $6,000, and seven out of ten people will require extended care in their lifetime.2

-7. Sixty-four percent of retirees depend on Social Security as a major source of their income.
-The average monthly Social Security retirement benefit at the beginning of 2022 was $1,614.5,6
+7. Sixty-six percent of retirees depend on Social Security as a major source of their income.
+The average monthly Social Security retirement benefit as of January 2025 was $1,976.5,6

-9. Seniors age 65 and over spend over four hours a day, on average, watching TV.8
+9. Seniors aged 65 and over spend over four hours a day, on average, watching TV.8

 Conclusion